1793 Philadelphia yellow fever epidemic: End of the epidemic

 On October 16, after temperatures cooled, a newspaper reported that "the malignant fever has very considerably abated."
 Stores began to reopen October 25, many families returned, and the wharves were "once more enlivened" as a London-based ship arrived with goods.
 The Mayor's Committee advised people outside the city to wait another week or 10 days before returning.
 In the belief that the epidemic was related to bad air, the Committee published directions for cleaning houses which had been closed up, recommending that they be aired for several days with all windows and doors open.
 "Burning of nitre will correct the corrupt air which they may contain.
 Quick lime should be thrown into the privies and the chambers whitewashed."
 On the 31st, a white flag was hoisted over Bush Hill with the legend, "No More Sick Persons Here."

 But, after some warm days, fever cases recurred.
 The white flag had to be struck.
 Finally on November 13, stagecoaches resumed service to the north and south.
 A merchant reported that the streets were "in an uproar and rendered the wharves impossible by reason of the vast quantities of wine, sugar, rum, coffee, cotton & c.
 The porters are quite savvy and demand extravagantly for anything they do."
 On November 14, the Mayor's Committee recommended purifying houses, clothing and bedding, but said that anyone could come to the city "without danger from the late prevailing disorder."

 Lists of the dead

-An official register of deaths listed 4044 people as dying between August 1 and November 9, 1793, based on grave counts, so the total was probably higher.
+An official register of deaths listed more than 5000 people as dying from the 50,000 citizens of Philadelphia between August 1 and November 9, 1793, based on grave counts, so the total was probably higher.
 City officials, medical and religious leaders, and newspaper publishers reported the number and names of victims, based on the minutes of the Mayor's Committee.
 The Appendix of the on-line edition of Minutes lists the names of all the patients admitted to Bush Hill hospital, as well as the disposition of their cases.
 The publisher Mathew Carey released his history of the epidemic just weeks after its end.
 He listed the names of the dead at the back of the book, which is one reason it was a bestseller.